 Every student is talented and gifted

-TAG works with the spectrum of Latino and ELL youth, from those who are high-achieving and college-bound, to those who have dropped out of school, for it is the philosophy of the TAG Program that every student is talented and gifted and it is the responsibility of adults and educators to help students discover, develop and manifest their talents and gifts.
+TAG works with the spectrum of Latino and ELL youth, from those who are high-achieving and college-bound, to those who may be struggling and need a little bit of extra help, for it is our philosophy that every student is talented and gifted and it is our responsibility and that of other adults and educators to help students discover, develop and manifest their talents and gifts.

 - Student-led, school-based TAG Clubs which offer leadership development and a vehicle for community involvement and support;